Palmyra to Kirtland

 If you have to cancel, there are two possibilities: If someone takes your place you get a full refund less any costs we incur to procure your replacement.
 If you provide a replacement, or if there is a waiting list, you would lose at most the air ticket name change fee charged by some airlines.
 If nobody takes your place, your payments are refunded less all non refundable expenses we have incurred in your behalf.

 Advertised prices include: taxes, fees, all meals (except airports), nice lodging, deluxe charter bus, tickets to scheduled events, guide services, and roundtrip SLC airfare (3 flight segments; other departure cities by arrangement).
+Bus driver tip is encouraged.
+(Once group seats are ticketed, price subject to current market airfare prices for like or similar flights; call for details inside of 45 days before departure.)

 No surprise add-ons!